Place Regular Order

 Return value

-The function returns a platformId (orderId given by your trading platform).
+The call returns the order id given by your trading platform.